 An outline of the registration procedures will be available at the time of registration.
-Registration is official only after all procedures have been completed, all fees paid, and completed forms processed by the Registrar's Office.
+Registration is official only after all procedures have been completed, all fees paid, and completed forms processed by the Office of Admissions and Records.

 Once a student has registered for a class or classes for any semester, he/she is obligated to pay the required tuition and fees for that semester and will receive a grade for each course, unless he/she formally withdraws.